 Interprets existing and/or new regulatory requirements, developments and Institutional Regulatory Policies as they relate to human subjects research in order to effectively communicate regulatory requirements to the research staff.
 Maintains current knowledge of federal and institutional guidelines and requirements governing research.
 Recommends and implements regulatory process improvements.

 Develops and manages the internal monitoring auditing program.
 Schedules, prepares and participates in all internal and external program audits (monitoring visits), interacts with regulatory agents, and Sponsor monitors.
 Ensures regulatory binders are well-maintained, organized and complete.

 Communicates with IRB and administrative units, project sponsors and project staff to ensure accuracy of regulatory documents and submissions.
 Monitors study closure activities and coordinates project close-out with study sponsors, investigators and the IRB.

 Tracks study approvals and expirations to ensure uninterrupted project approval.
 Maintains regulatory database and manages electronic filing of all regulatory documents.

 Performing other related duties as required or assigned.

 Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree; OR appropriate combination of education and experience.

-3 years of work experience in a regulatory and/or medical research environment having developed a strong working knowledge of clinical research protocols or other relavant experience required.
+Three year’s of work experience in a regulatory and/or medical research environment having developed a strong working knowledge of clinical research protocols or other relevant experience required.

 Northwestern University is an Equal Opportunity, Affirmative Action Employer of all protected classes, including veterans and individuals with disabilities.
 Women, racial and ethnic minorities, individuals with disabilities, and veterans are encouraged to apply.
 Hiring is contingent upon eligibility to work in the United States.